095056/Luis/Mirrors.md

 Updated hourly.
 Only for installations running Android 7.0 and higher.

-Uses [CloudFlare](https://www.cloudflare.com/) CDN to improve download speed and reduce server load as it can provide only 100 mbps and hardware is quite old and slow anyway.
+Uses [CloudFlare](https://www.cloudflare.com/) CDN to improve download speed and reduce server load as it can provide only 100 mbps.
 My mirror inaccessible in countries where CloudFlare is blocked, sorry.

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|